flame-engine/flame/doc/bridge_packages/flame_forge2d/joints.md

   world.createJoint(ConstantVolumeJoint(world, constantVolumeJoint));
 ```

-`ConstantVolumeJointDef` requires at least 3 bodies to be added using `addBody` method.
+`ConstantVolumeJointDef` requires at least 3 bodies to be added using the `addBody` method.

 Optional param `frequencyHz` defines the frequency of oscillation of the joint.
-If it's not 0, the higher the value is, the less springy each of the compound `DistantJoint` is.
+If it's not 0, the higher the value is, the less springy each of the compound `DistantJoint`s are.

-Another optional param `dampingRatio` defines how fast the oscillation comes to rest.
+Another optional parameter is `dampingRatio`, it defines how fast the oscillation comes to rest.
 It takes values from 0 to 1, where 0 = no damping, 1 = critical damping.